itdxer/neupy/site/docs/layers/debug.rst

     Input shape: (5,)
     Output shape: (3,)

-The more complex connection that is not suitable for sequential iteration will be topologically sorted at first and then presented one by one during the iteration.
+For the networks that have parallel connection NeuPy will topologically sort all layers first and then presented one by one during the iteration.

 Visualize connections
 ---------------------

-For the debugging, it's useful to explore network architecture.
-It's possible to create visualize layer graph in NeuPy.
+For the debugging, it's useful to explore network's architecture.
+It's possible to visualize network in the form of a graph.
 Let's say we have this network.

 .. code-block:: python

     from neupy import layers

     network = layers.join(
-        layers.Input((3, 10, 10)),
+        layers.Input((10, 10, 3)),

         [[
-            layers.Convolution((32, 3, 3)),
+            layers.Convolution((3, 3, 32)),
             layers.Relu(),
             layers.MaxPooling((2, 2)),
         ], [
-            layers.Convolution((16, 7, 7)),
+            layers.Convolution((7, 7, 16)),
             layers.Relu(),
         ]],
-        layers.Concatenate()
+        layers.Concatenate(),

         layers.Reshape(),
         layers.Softmax(10),